cython/cython/src/reference/language_basics.rst

     cdef extern FILE *fopen(char *filename, char *mode) except NULL # WRONG!

  * The except clause does not work that way.
- * It's only purpose is to propagate Python exceptions that have already been raised, either by...
+ * It's only purpose is to propagate Python exceptions that have already been raised by either...

   * A Cython function
   * A C function that calls Python/C API routines.